 Because each child must have a private room of their own, we really would like to have you get in touch if you have an interest in becoming a foster carer and have more than one spare room.

 There are older children and teenagers who need you.
 The majority of the looked after young people in the UK are over the age of 10.
 There are also young parents with toddlers or infants who need guidance to get started being parents.

 When there are placements that call for special care, you have all the support you need, whether it is special equipment, extra involvement with your social worker, additional medical resources, or training.

 If you have experience in looking after or working with children, that is great.
 However, it is not a requirement, and neither is a background in childhood education.
 What is important is that you have good health, energy, patience, and a willingness to expand your life.
 Each child has different needs but they all have in common the need for love and security.

 When you get to meet the team, you will appreciate how much like a family we are.
-We have all the resources and expertise of a nationwide organisation with the cosy comfort of a small agency.
+We have all the resources and expertise of a nationwide organisation with the cosy comfort of a small agency and recently been rated ‘Outstanding’ by Ofsted.
 Our team in the North is well established.
-Catherine Lockett is our regional director and we have offices in Oldham, Barnsley, Preston, and Bradford.
+We have offices in Greater Manchester (Heywood) Barnsley and Bradford.

 To find out more about fostering in Stockport or to transfer to us from another agency, contact the local office on 01457 829 400.